Packager Overview

 Technical Details

-.hdsfiles are specialized archives containing metadata, icons, and compose files- Includes validation checksums and signatures
+.hdsfiles are specialized archives containing metadata, icons, and compose files.hdstorefiles are zip bundles containing multiple.hdspackages with shared metadata, designed for bulk distribution and migration- Both formats include validation checksums and signatures

 - Platform-independent for cross-system compatibility